pixie-io/docs.px.dev/content/en/installing-pixie/04-install-schemes/03-helm.md

 ---
 title: "Helm"
-metaTitle: "Install | Install Schemes | Helm"
+metaTitle: "Install | Install Schemes (optional) | Helm"
 metaDescription: "How to install Pixie via Helm"
 order: 3
 ---

-## 1. Check requirements
+## 1. (Optional) Use the Pixie CLI to Check the Requirements

+Install the Pixie CLI following the directions [here](/installing-pixie/install-schemes/cli/).

 Check if your K8s cluster meets Pixie's [requirements](/installing-pixie/requirements) by running: